False flag: Operation Northwoods

-The proposed, but never executed, 1962 Operation Northwoods plot by the U.S. Department of Defense for a war with Cuba involved scenarios such as fabricating the hijacking or shooting down of passenger and military planes, sinking a U.S. ship in the vicinity of Cuba, burning crops, sinking a boat filled with Cuban refugees, attacks by alleged Cuban infiltrators inside the United States, and harassment of U.S. aircraft and shipping and the destruction of aerial drones by aircraft disguised as Cuban MiGs.
+Operation Northwoods, a 1962 plot proposed but never executed by the U.S. Department of Defense for a war with Cuba, involved scenarios such as fabricating the hijacking or shooting down of passenger and military planes, sinking a U.S. ship in the vicinity of Cuba, burning crops, sinking a boat filled with Cuban refugees, attacks by alleged Cuban infiltrators inside the United States, and harassment of U.S. aircraft and shipping, and the destruction of aerial drones by aircraft disguised as Cuban MiGs.
 These actions would be blamed on Cuba, and would be a pretext for an invasion of Cuba and the overthrow of Fidel Castro's communist government.
-It was authored by the Joint Chiefs of Staff, but then rejected by President John F. Kennedy.
+It was authorised by the Joint Chiefs of Staff, but then rejected by President John F. Kennedy.
 The surprise discovery of the documents relating to Operation Northwoods was a result of the comprehensive search for records related to the assassination of President John F. Kennedy by the Assassination Records Review Board in the mid-1990s.
 Information about Operation Northwoods was later publicized by James Bamford.

 Russian invasion of Ukraine

-In January and February 2022, Western government agencies predicted that Russia would use a false flag operation in Ukraine.
-In the days leading up to the 24 February Russian invasion of Ukraine, the Russian government intensified its disinformation campaign, with Russian state media promoting false flags on a nearly hourly basis purporting to show Ukrainian forces attacking Russia, in a bid to justify an invasion of Ukraine.
-Many of the disinformation videos were poor and amateur in quality, with mismatching metadata showing incorrect dates, and evidence from Bellingcat researchers, and other independent journalists, showed that the claimed attacks, explosions, and evacuations in Donbas were staged by Russia.
+In January and February 2022, U.S. officials warned that Russian operatives were planning a false flag operation in Ukraine in order to justify a military intervention.
+In the days leading up to the Russian invasion of Ukraine on 24 February, the Russian government intensified its disinformation campaign, with Russian state media promoting false flags on a nearly hourly basis purporting to show Ukrainian forces attacking Russia, in a bid to justify an invasion of Ukraine.
+Many of the disinformation videos were poor and amateur in quality, with mismatching metadata showing incorrect dates, and evidence from Bellingcat researchers and other independent journalists showed that the claimed attacks, explosions, and evacuations in Donbas were staged by Russia.

+United States-Venezuela tensions

+On October 26th, Venezuela claimed that a potential covert CIA-assisted Trinidad and Tobago mercenaries had planned to stage a false-flag attack on the USS Gravely, assumed to spark military escalation during the heightened tensions between the United States and Venezuela during the United States naval deployment and attacks on boats claimed to be transporting drugs in the Caribbean.

 As a tactic to undermine political opponents

+Lermontov detachment

+During the Caucasus War a Russian imperial army special unit named "Lermontov detachment" (for a few months it was headed by Mikhail Lermontov) operated behind enemy lines disguised as the insurgents.
+An insider account reported that "they shaved their heads, grew beards, dressed them Circassian style, and armed them with double-barreled shotguns with bayonets."

+Soviet covert operations in Ukraine

+In the post-World War II Ukraine, Soviet NKVD employed units dressed as Ukrainian Insurgent Army fighters.
+They committed a number of well-documented atrocities against civilian population posing as the insurgents.